-Here are a few ways our groups are making their own stretch better for everyone:
+We work with many different organisations.
+Here are a few ways our partners are making their own stretch better for everyone:

 So if you’re part of a community group looking to do get involved where you are, we’d love to talk to you.
 This is your chance to be a part of the exciting future of our canals and rivers.